Where the money goes

 - Arts – 20%

-To find National Lottery Good Causes in your local area, visit www.lotterygoodcauses.org.uk/good-causes.
-Read the featured weekly Good Causes story to find out how one organisation has benefited from National Lottery funding and the difference it has made.
+To find National Lottery Projects in your local area, visit www.lotterygoodcauses.org.uk/good-causes.
+Read our featured National Lottery Projects stories to find out who has benefited from National Lottery funding and the difference it has made.